James Manning, London Estate Strategy and Performance Lead and Chair of Pride@Grosvenor

 That is why I am delighted to be helping set up a Pride network at Grosvenor.
 Pride@Grosvenor is an important opportunity for Grosvenor to not only support its staff (both LGBTQ+ and allies) but also to send a clear message to people who might think that the property sector is not for them.
 It is so important that we celebrate diversity no matter what form that might take.
 Together we can change perceptions and build a more inclusive culture both within our business but also within our industry.

-Jenna McKenzie, Health and Safety Administrator in Eaton
+Jenna McKenzie, Health and Safety Coordinator in Eaton

 Kicking off with a cabaret evening in one of the city’s gorgeous old church buildings which is now used as a creative space, Chester Pride 2022’s main event was a two-day mini festival and Pride march in the city centre.
 Now I would love to say that I signed up to be a Pride volunteer for only the right reasons….but I was also openly excited about dressing up as a rainbow.